 - While the milk mixture is heating, whisk the egg yolk, cornstarch and heavy cream in a medium bowl, until thoroughly combined.

 - Once the milk has heated, slowly drizzle in about half the mix into the bowl with the egg mixture.
 Whisk constantly – this makes sure the egg yolk does not scramble.
 Add the tempered egg mixture back into the saucepan.
-Still whisking constantly, cook the pudding over medium heat until it thickens and bubbles – about 3-5 minutes.
+Still whisking constantly, cook the pudding over medium heat until it thickens and bubbles – about 3 to 5 minutes.

 - Remove the saucepan from the heat and add the vanilla extract and butter.
 Stir until all of the ingredients are thoroughly combined.